-IT301 Vendor Management/System Performance Monitoring
+IT301 IT Vendor Management/System Performance Monitoring

-Revision Date: 02/04/09, 02/03/10, 02/01/12, 04/03/13, 12/04/13, 04/08/15, 03/16/16
+Revision Date: 02/04/09, 02/03/10, 02/01/12, 04/03/13, 12/04/13, 04/08/15, 03/16/16, 06/12/19,

-Vendor Responsibilities
+IT Vendor Responsibilities

 As the Coalition outsources IT services, the management of those services are to be regulated and reviewed on a constant basis.
-The IT vendor is responsible for monitoring adequacy of system hardware, performance and capacity-related issues, routine maintenance of systems, ensuring systems are adequately protected, ensuring systems are updated and backed-up daily, making recommendations, and assisting the Coalition when needed.
+The IT vendor is responsible for monitoring adequacy of system hardware, performance and capacity-related issues, routine maintenance of systems, ensuring systems are adequately protected, ensuring systems are updated and backed up daily, making recommendations, and assisting the Coalition when needed.
+The IT Vendor is required to maintain all security logs for at least one year.
 The IT vendor is also responsible for establishing new hire user accounts, resetting user accounts, and deleting user accounts when requested from the Coalition.